IM-R2D2/create-user-by-ansible/README.md

 # Create User Playbook

-This repository contains an Ansible playbook designed to create a new user with sudo privileges across different Linux distributions.
-The playbook handles SSH key management, ensures user creation, and verifies SSH connectivity after setup.
+This repository contains an Ansible playbook for creating a new user with sudo privileges on target Linux servers, managing SSH key generation, and verifying SSH connectivity.

 ## Features
 - Automatically detects the operating system family (Debian, RedHat, etc.) to determine appropriate user group privileges (`sudo` or `wheel`).
-- Create a new user with sudo or wheel privileges, depending on the Linux distribution.
+- Creates a new user with sudo or wheel privileges, depending on the system.
-- Manage user home directory, including creating necessary folders.
+- Generates SSH key pairs on the remote host, configures authorized_keys, and copies keys to the local machine for backup.
-- Copy SSH public keys to the server and set up authorized keys for SSH access.
+- Verifies SSH connectivity from localhost to the new user on the remote host using the generated keys.
-- Verify SSH connectivity after setup to ensure everything works as expected.
+- Cleans up temporary variables and files after the playbook run.

 ## Requirements
 - Ansible 2.9+